 The observed increases in default following a traffic stop generate measurable, longer-term effects on access to credit.
-Three years out from the traffic stop, I estimate that credit scores and borrowing limits are 2.6 points (se = 0.2) and \$330 (se = \$50) lower, respectively.
+Three years out from the traffic stop, I estimate that credit scores and borrowing limits are 2.6 points (se=0.2) and \$330 (se=\$50) lower, respectively.
 I also find evidence for longer-run declines in home ownership, geographic mobility, and attachment to the formal financial sector, proxied by whether an individual has any open credit line.

-Drawing on administrative payroll records from a subset of large employers covering 20-25 percent of total employment in Florida and paying above-average wages, I find that in the twelve quarters following a traffic stop, the likelihood that an individual appears as employed in these payroll records falls by 1.2 percentage points (se = 0.001), relative to a mean of 15 percent.
-Transitions in and out of the payroll records do not necessarily correspond to transitions in and out of employment, but the estimated effect on payroll employment implies, at the very least, an impact on employment stability.
-I find that fines both reduce the likelihood of transitions into these payroll records and increase the likelihood of transitions out, and that the effect on payroll employment is wholly attributable to lower-income motorists.
-Individuals employed in payroll-covered jobs with above median earnings at baseline experience no change in the likelihood of payroll employment and small, statistically insignificant changes in financial distress following a traffic stop.
+Drawing on administrative payroll records from a subset of large employers covering 20-25 percent of total employment in Florida and paying above-average wages, I find that in the twelve quarters following a traffic stop, the likelihood that an individual appears as employed in these payroll records falls by 1.2 percentage points (se=0.001), relative to a mean of 15 percent.
+Based on a back-of-the-envelope calculation using information in the ACS, this reduced likelihood of employment in the payroll records suggests about a \$300 decline in expected annual earnings.
+While fines both reduce the likelihood of transitions into the payroll records and increase the likelihood of transitions out, the impact on transitions into the payroll records is much more pronounced relative to counterfactual levels and trends.
+Hence, I interpret this result as evidence that fines reduce the rate at which individuals move into the subset of "good jobs" covered by the payroll records, rather than inducing transitions into non-employment, per se.
+I also find that impacts on payroll employment are wholly attributable to lower-income motorists and that those who are employed in payroll-covered jobs with above-median earnings at baseline experience no change in employment situations or financial distress following a traffic stop.

 A natural question is whether the observed impacts on financial distress and job stability can be explained by other, non-fine sanctions associated with traffic tickets, such as court fees, driver license (DL) points accrued on a driver's record and associated increases in car insurance costs, or DL suspensions imposed on non-payers.
 Based on imperfect data on the traffic court disposition associated with each citation, I estimate the average total financial costs of citations, taking into account the post-citation choices of motorists.
-My preferred estimate suggests that the average citation in my sample is associated with the payment of \$174 fines and fees initially and an \$18 increase in quarterly car insurance premiums (because many motorists avoid increases in premiums through the traffic court system), yielding to a total cumulative cost estimate of about \$300 over the six quarters following the citation.
+My preferred estimate suggests that the average citation in my sample is associated with the payment of \$174 fines and fees initially and an \$18 increase in quarterly car insurance premiums (because many motorists avoid increases in premiums through the traffic court system), yielding a total cumulative cost estimate of about \$315 over the six quarters following the citation.

 I also present estimates for subgroups of individuals based on their traffic court disposition, with the caveat that this analysis splits the sample on the post-citation choices of motorists.
 I find that estimates for the subgroup of individuals who can be identified as paying their fines for sure are similar to, and if anything slightly larger than, estimates in the full sample.
 Estimates are also comparable for a subgroup who paid their fines but avoided increases in auto insurance costs altogether, while estimates are attenuated for a subgroup who likely received fine reductions in court.
-No more than eight percent of the sample faced a suspension for nonpayment, and estimates are modestly lager in this subgroup.
+No more than eight percent of the sample faced a suspension for nonpayment, and estimates are modestly larger in this subgroup.
 While I cannot definitely rule out a role for DL suspensions or increases in insurance costs, the available evidence suggests that fine payment itself is the primary driver of the effects.